aartzrc/DDOM/README.md

 `DataNode` instances hold parent/child data and a map/dictionary of strings.
 In general you do not access the `DataNode` directly, instead use the `DDOM` returned from another `DDOM` or a `Processor`.
 The `Processor` handles finding and filtering `DataNode` instances based on a `Selector` and wrapping them in a `DDOM` for use.
 The `Processor` is the main extension point when adding a new type of data handler (see DDOM-DB for example).
 A `Selector` is a string that provides the search path to the data needed.
-They are formatting similar to a CSS or JQuery selector.
+They are formatted similar to a CSS or JQuery selector.
 A `DDOM` will never be null, and all operations on it will not fail or throw exceptions.
 The `DataNode` type and properties are all strings, this is intentional to keep the data as simple as possible.
 See below for type safety considerations in dealing with DDOM.
 During a 'select' on a `DDOM` the data is not actually requested, only when the data is needed does the `Processor` get called to provide a result.
 Once the results are provided they are cached in the `DDOM` instance, this is done for speed and so iterating on the `DDOM` is stable.
-To refresh the data set and new `DDOM` is needed, which can be done by calling `select()`.
+To refresh the data set a new `DDOM` is needed, which can be done by calling `select()`.

 ### Usage examples (see Examples.hx):